 Professor of History and Environmental Studies; Dean of New Students; Chair of Latinx and Latin Amer Studies

-Michelle provides all aspects of administrative support for the 2018 Class Dean Anna Martini and 2020 Class Dean Ethan Clotfelter .
+Michelle provides all aspects of administrative support for the 2020 Class Dean Ethan Clotfelter and for the 2021 Class Dean Jess Caldwell-O'Keefe.
 Michelle also facilitates all budgetary processing for both Student Affairs and Residential Life offices.

 Paul is responsible for managing student facilities that include the Keefe Campus Center and the PowerHouse.
 Additionally he directs and manages the Student Activities Office, developing distinctive, high quality student programs and activities.
 Paul also provides advisement, direction, and leadership training to the Campus Activities Board (CAB), Association of Amherst Students, Budgetary Committee, WAMH Radio Station, Olio Yearbook, and more than 100 recognized student organizations.